BlueMap-Minecraft/BlueMapWiki/community/MCEarthMap.md

 First off, **set the world border.** This will ensure that players cannot escape the earth map and helps with Chunky and Light Cleaner later.
 Open this link and follow the steps for your worldmap size: https://docs.apocmc.us/minecraft-earth-map/map-borders
 This will also prerender the map to remove some extra issues.
 Wait for it to finish before proceeding.

-Next, do `/cleanlight world <Map name>`.
+Next, do `/cleanlight world <World name>`.
 This will clean up the bugged lighting on these maps, letting Bluemap properly render the map.
 Wait for it to finish (you can check with `/cleanlight status`, it's going to take a while).

 Now that preconfiguration is done, do `/bluemap render <Map name>` to start rendering the world again!
 Make sure you unfreeze the world too with `/bluemap unfreeze <Map name>`.